newamericafoundation/digi_survey_assure/docs/998-contributing.md

 #### Controllers
 - Accept the request from the routers and coordinate logic required to execute the task WITHOUT directly
-- Think of controllers of a high-level "declarative" functions: they show you how to achieve a task without spelling out the dirty details of what is being done to achieve those tasks.
+- Think of controllers as a high-level "declarative" functions: they show you how to achieve a task without spelling out the dirty details of what is being done to achieve those tasks.
 In other words, the "coordinate" models, services, and helpers to execute the required business logic.
 - Controllers are solely responsible for form validation via "Validators".
 - Must return a success/error object in ALL cases to the routes, which never manipulate that response.